Trinity’s buildings on its Royal Parade Campus are unique, rich in history, and connect the students, staff and visitors to the College.

 The Leeper Building is named in honour of the first Warden, Dr Alexander Leeper.
-It houses the College’s Reception office, Warden's office, the residential College administration, the Perry Room, two tutorial rooms, the Advancement office, Archives office, Marketing and Communications, and Human
+It houses the College’s Reception office, Warden's office, the Residential College administration, the Perry Room, two tutorial rooms, the Advancement office, Accounts office, Marketing, Communications and Events, and Human Resources departments.

 The Summerhouse was originally built as the tennis pavilion and is now a small office occupied by Trinity's Director, Major Projects.